South African nationality law: British colonial rule and early period of the Union of South Africa (1814–1949)

 British Nationality Acts did not extend beyond the bounds of the United Kingdom of Great Britain and Ireland, meaning that under Britain's rules of conquest, laws in place at the time of acquisition remained in place until changed.
 As a new Civil Code for the Netherlands was not adopted until 1838, the law in place at acquisition in 1814 was the Napoleonic Code, meaning that nationality was defined by the relationship of a child or wife to their father or husband.
-In 1807, Britain abolished the slave trade throughout its realm, but did not ban slavery in its territories.
-In 1817, Charles Henry Somerset, the Governor General of the Cape of Good Hope, issued a decree that foreigners could be granted a deed of burghership, after having lived in the colony for five years and taking an oath of allegiance.
-In 1834, the British Parliament abolished slavery within its empire, establishing a four-year apprenticeship system in which slaves could transition to emancipation.
+In 1807, British involvement in the Atlantic slave trade was abolished.
+A decade later in 1817, Charles Henry Somerset, the Governor General of the Cape of Good Hope, issued a decree that foreigners could be granted a deed of burghership, after having lived in the colony for five years and taking an oath of allegiance.
+In 1833, the Parliament of the United Kingdom abolished slavery within its empire, establishing a four-year apprenticeship system in which slaves transitioned to full freedom.
 A large scale exodus from the Cape Colony of Dutch-speaking Free Burghers, known as Boers, and their slaves followed as a result of policies enacted by the British to protect indigenous people and newly emancipated slaves.
 Groups settled in the Natal, Transvaal, Transorangia, areas as well as northward into Bechuanaland (later part of South West Africa).

 Further laws on naturalisation, which did not vary overmuch from the 1817 decree, were passed for the Cape Colony in 1856, 1861, and 1868, which were repealed by the consolidation and amendment of 22 August 1883.
 Under the 1883 Act, male foreigners could naturalise upon providing proof of good character and no record of conviction for serious crimes (or had been pardoned if he had a conviction) and taking an oath of allegiance.
 It also provided that foreign women who married a British subject of the colony, were considered to be a naturalized subject of the Cape Colony, as were minor children born within the colony to a naturalized parent.
 The 1883 Act was amended in 1889 and 1906.
 In 1897 an Immigration Restriction Act was passed for Natal, which provided that persons who were not allowed to enter the country included those who were illiterate, paupers, physically or mentally unfit or had contagious diseases, unpardoned felons, and prostitutes.
 A similar act was passed for the Cape Colony in 1902.